 The educational supervisor is responsible for the overall supervision and management of a doctor's educational progress during a placement or a series of placements.
 The educational supervisor regularly meets with the doctor in training to help plan their training, review progress and achieve agreed learning outcomes.
 The educational supervisor is responsible for the educational agreement, and for bringing together all relevant evidence to form a summative judgement about progression at the end of the placement or a series of placements.
-Trainees on a dual training programme may have a single educational supervisor responsible for both specialties who will be able to complete a single ES report, or they may have two educational supervisors, and each will complete the report for specialty they oversee.
+Trainees on a dual training program may have a single educational supervisor responsible for their internal medicine and specialty training, or they may have two educational supervisors, one responsible for internal medicine and one for specialty.